 Warkworth

-The park is at the far eastern end of the walk.
-The path continues through the park, past the water treatment station, and then follows a small section of forest on the mangrove-lined river edge to end at Rivendell Place.
-A small point juts into the river that you may notice in the park, west of the water treatment station.
-This has some exotic oak trees and is perfect for a quiet break.
-The total walk is about 1.5 km each way, and you can return through the town streets to check out the shops and eateries.
+The walk extends through Lucy Moore Memorial Park, past a water treatment station, and follows a short forested section along the mangrove-lined river edge, ending at Rivendell Place.
+A small point with exotic oak trees, located west of the water treatment station, offers a peaceful spot for a break.
+The entire walk is approximately 1.5 km each way, and visitors can return through the town streets to explore local shops and eateries.

 Image 1 of 10